 If someone asked me today how to run a marathon this would rank up there with the best tips I could give.
 I spent years thinking doing a 20-24 mile long run at 7.00 mile pace was going to build the strength needed to run a great marathon.

-I felt good track workouts was the remedy along with my long runs would create the strength I needed to break that 2.22.00 marathon time I was dreaming about.
+In addition, I felt good track workouts was the remedy and that running long, slow easy runs on the weekend would do it.
 The facts were my long runs were too slow and my tempo runs were not long enough.

 Now, that being said.
 Everyone has different reasons for attempting the marathon.
 There is nothing wrong with wanting to participate in it for fun.
 See your loved ones along the course, stop every once in a while to drink a beer or what have you.

 It all depends on what your goals are.
-If you have a goal time in mind then these are some fundamentals you have to take to heart in order to know how to run a marathon the right way.
+That being said, if you have a goal time in mind then these are some fundamentals you have to follow to know how to run a marathon the right way.

 Anyone can go out and run 10 miles, it takes skill to run those 10 miles at a set pace and maintain it.